poting-lin/image-analysis/README.md

 #### 2. Apply a virtual environment for Python

-It is recommended to use a virtual environment to isolate a given Python version and the project dependencies from the system Python and other projects.
+It is recommended to use a virtual environment to keep a given Python version and the project dependencies from the system Python and other projects.
 There are several virtual environment managers (`venv`, `virtualenv`, `pyenv`, `pipenv`, `conda`...) and the developer is free to choose among them.

-For convenience, below we provide instructions on how to set up this project using `pyenv`.
-For a deeper understanding of `pyenv`, check out [Managing Multiple Python Versions With pyenv](https://realpython.com/intro-to-pyenv/).

 Run the commands below in the **root project folder** to build a virtual environment:
-##### Option 1: venv
 ###### a way manage and control virtual environment in the same repo folder
 ```
 brew install pyenv pyenv-virtualenv